 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $4,400.
-In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $8,500.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.